You must have official permission from an ISSS advisor to:

+You are.
 It is your responsibility to know the rules that affect your status.
-Please contact ISS if you need more information.
+Please contact ISSS if you need more information.
 You may also need to contact the institution that helped you gain your status.
 The U.S. government will hold you accountable to know the rules, to understand them, and to follow them.
-ISS can help by making the information available to you through this website and through publications but only you can educate yourself about the regulations and seek advice as needed.
-Help us to help you.
+ISSS can help by making the information available to you through this website and through publications, but only you can educate yourself about the regulations and seek advice as needed.
+Help us help you.
 If at any time you are unsure about the rules, ask questions and keep asking until you understand your rights and responsibilities.
-ISS is here to help.
+ISSS is here to help.

-If you plan to bring a dependent, ask ISS about our packet of brochures from private health insurance companies.
-J-1 students must have appropriate health insurance which meets the minimum requirements set by the U.S. Department of State.
+If you plan to bring a dependent, ask ISSS about our packet of brochures from private health insurance companies.
+J-1 students must have appropriate health insurance that meets the minimum requirements set by the U.S. Department of State.
 It is highly recommended that your insurance plan is reviewed by the Student Health Insurance Manager to ensure comparable coverage.

 The Department of State is the branch of government that administers the Exchange Visitor Program.

 This is the official name of the program for which an individual is issued a DS-2019 and granted J-1 status.
 Visit the Exchange Visitor Program page

 This is the institution or agency, authorized by DOS, that has issued

 your Form DS-2019.
 You must report to this institution to comply with

 This is the individual at the sponsoring institution authorized to

 approve all program activities of J-1 exchange visitors.
 The RO at The